Alzheimer's disease: Society and culture

+Inequalities

+People living with AD and other forms of dementia and their unpaid carers might face inequalities in access to and the quality of care and support services.
+These inequalities can depend on various factors, including socio-economic background, housing situation, education level, gender, and race.

+People might have differences in how easily they can access AD services based on where they live.
+On a global level, people in low-and middle-income countries have fewer available facilities and services, and have greater difficulties accessing these than people living in high-income countries.
+As a result of AD and other forms of dementia being less recognised and treated in the healthcare systems of these countries, the level of awareness of AD as something caused by disease is relatively lower.
+At the same time, the local socio-cultural understandings of aging, senility, and eldercare may have larger effects on care provision and the reception of medical services.

+On a national level, people with AD might have unequal access to care based on where they live.
+This can manifest on a regional level, with people in rural areas facing more difficulties than those in urban areas.
+Inequalities can also affect smaller local units as well, for example people living in the same city might receive different or less frequent care based on their postcodes or the street they live in.

+Inequalities also affect people with AD from ethnic minority groups.
+Those coming from a minority background often receive lower quality care, they are less likely to get anti-AD medications compared to their White counterparts.
+Furthermore, when they are prescribed medication, they are less likely to adhere to the treatment due to various factors and barriers such as the quality of interaction with healthcare providers, distrust in doctors, worries about retaining personal autonomy, stigmas and different beliefs.

 Social costs

 Dementia, and specifically Alzheimer's disease, may be among the most costly diseases for societies worldwide.
 As populations age, these costs will probably increase and become an important social problem and economic burden.
 Costs associated with AD include direct and indirect medical costs, which vary between countries depending on social care for a person with AD.
 Direct costs include doctor visits, hospital care, medical treatments, nursing home care, specialised equipment, and household expenses.
 Indirect costs include the cost of informal care and the loss in productivity of informal caregivers.

 In the United States as of 2019, informal (family) care is estimated to constitute nearly three-fourths of caregiving for people with AD at a cost of US$234 billion per year and approximately 18.5 billion hours of care.
 The cost to society worldwide to care for individuals with AD is projected to increase nearly ten-fold, and reach about US$9.1 trillion by 2050.

 Costs for those with more severe dementia or behavioral disturbances are higher and are related to the additional caregiving time to provide physical care.